NahueMendez/mf-toolkit/README.md

 ## Main Features

-* Fast MFDFA:** Efficient implementation of MFDFA analysis.
+* **Fast MFDFA**: Efficient implementation of MFDFA analysis.
-* Parallel Processing:** Optimized to utilize multiple CPU cores.
+* **Parallel Processing**: Optimized to utilize multiple CPU cores.
-* Dual Engine:** Uses **Numba** for maximum performance or a Scikit-learn backend for easy installation.
+* **Dual Engine**: Uses *Numba* for maximum performance or a Scikit-learn backend for easy installation.
-* Crossover Detection:** Includes SPIC and CDVA methods to identify crossover changes.
+* **Crossover Detection**: Includes SPIC and CDVA methods to identify crossover changes.
-* Surrogate Generation:** Creates test data with IAAFT and Shuffling methods.
+* **Surrogate Generation**: Creates test data with IAAFT and Shuffling methods.
-* Robust Validation:** The code includes validations to ensure scientifically consistent results.
+* **Validated Results**: Automatically filters and returns only the range of `q` where the multifractal parameters are mathematically plausible, avoiding numerical instabilities.

 ## Installation